tc39/proposal-array-is-template-object/README.md

 // May come from outside                ^^^^^^^^^
 ```

-This proposal would provide enough context to warn or erroring out when this
+This proposal would provide enough context to warn or error out when this
 is not the case.

 ```js